 NSW Health - Inspectors enforce bans on smoking under the Smoke-free Environment Act 2000.

 Council - Rangers enforce bans under the Local Government Act 1993 in accordance with our Smoke-Free-Outdoor-Areas-Policy-adopted-2012-02-15.pdf82KB pdf(PDF, 82KB).

 If you think an outdoor smoking ban has been broken, report it to NSW Health.
-Use the link below to make a complaint on-line or call the Tobacco Information Line on 1800 357 412 or the Port Macquarie Public Health Unit on 6588 2750 during business hours or 0428 882 805 after hours.
+Use the link in 'Related information' to make a complaint on-line or call the Tobacco Information Line on 1800 357 412 or the Port Macquarie Public Health Unit on 6588 2750 during business hours or 0428 882 805 after hours.